Ulania Union: Transport

 The main transport used by the local people to travel one village to another village is rickshaw, bicycle, motorbikes etc. In the main roads people usually use auto rickshaw (known as tempo (টেম্পু) by the local people) to travel one place to another place faster.
 Motorbikes are also used as a term of transport for carrying passengers as well.
 Since this place is an island – ship, trawlers, speedboats, river liners (known as launch লঞ্চ) are the main transports to travel into various cities.
 Everyday lunch arrives in Mollikpur port & Sultani port to exchange passengers.
 Passengers may need to take trawlers (ট্রলার) to go to Sultani port because there is no road that will take you to the port.

 Amenities

 To make life comfortable, easy and cheerful, Ulania provides many amenities to give a better life and make things entertaining for the local people.
 People won't need to go to the main town Patarhat to lodge and withdraw their money as it's a common thing of rural areas in Bangladesh.
 Ulania union provides two banks in the centre of the town – Agrani Bank and Krishi Bank.
 There is one well equipped government owned hospital and a post-office service as well.
 There are two huge fields to play cricket, football, volleyball, badminton etc. New movies releases in the cinemas every month to entertain people from different levels.
 There are two cinemas, called Meghna Cinema Hall and Padma Cinema Hall.
-Swimming competition also takes place in the Ulania Dighi every year or two.